xx0lucas0xx/Basic_HTML_and_JavaScript/README.md

 # Basic_HTML_and_JavaScript_2
-practice for adding java to HTML
+Practice for adding java to HTML

      Basic_HTML_1.html
 [a basic insperational html page with an image and custom text]